Home » UPSC Syllabus 2025 » UPSC Zoology Syllabus 2025

-The UPSC Zoology Syllabus 2024 optional subject is divided into two papers, each carrying 250 marks, resulting in a total of 500 marks.
-To excel in this paper, it is important to have a detailed understanding of the Zoology syllabus.
-This will enable aspirants to identify the topics to be covered and develop a robust study plan to secure good marks in the UPSC Zoology examination.
+The UPSC Zoology syllabus 2025 optional subject is divided into two papers, each carrying 250 marks, resulting in a total of 500 marks.
+To do well in this paper, it’s crucial to thoroughly understand the UPSC syllabus.
+This helps candidates know which topics to cover and create a strong study plan to achieve good marks in the UPSC Zoology exam.

-To ensure comprehensive coverage of the Zoology syllabus for UPSC, candidates should devise a strategic plan that addresses every topic.
-This approach will enhance their chances of scoring well and clearing the second stage of the UPSC Exam.
-Candidates can check the following overview table of UPSC Zoology Syllabus 2024 provided below.
+For the Zoology syllabus of UPSC, candidates should devise a strategic plan that addresses every topic.
+This approach will enhance their chances of scoring well and clearing the second stage of the UPSC exam candidates can check the overview table of UPSC Zoology syllabus 2025 below.

 Name of Organization Union Public Service Commission (UPSC)